RL317 got a reaction from East in Traffic Prioritization Settings: Modern Warefare (BO4)

 Actually thinking back to February 2017...
 I think that's when I got my R1.
 November 2016 was awful on IW, but December through February were comparatively great (say around a third of games were on great connections) while I was using just my BT Smart Hub.
 Most would come to the conclusion that the R1 is the problem, yet I've had great games with the R1 too.
 Clearly my network is capable of giving me these great connections because they do sometimes (well, seldom) appear, and I've spent so long on bad ones I can detect them straight away, in my first gunfight of the game.
 The problem is there's nothing in my settings that would logically affect my usual connection performance, so I just get on confused and get off confused - whether the game plays well or not.

-RL317 got a reaction from Zippy in Please read this everyone
+RL317 got a reaction from Zippy in Please read this everyone now for cod mw2019

 Apologies for the delay in replying.
 My Wireshark capture was saved on my old laptop, and I simply forgot to fish it out and load it up 😂